 This article on activist investors was written by Net Net Hunter member Bryan Shealy.
 Bryan worked in the inventory business for 5 years which gives him an edge in net net investing.
-Article image (creative commons) by stevepb, edited by The Broken Leg.
+Article image (creative commons) by stevepb, edited by Broken Leg Investing.

 Can an activist investor boost your returns?
 Or will they leave the company in shambles, unable to continue after being pillaged and looted?

 An activist investor is often likened to the pirates of the high seas.
 Sometimes known as corporate raiders, activist investors find nice shiny targets to loot and pillage.
 This leaves the company in shambles and unable to recover, only to run back to port to lick its wounds.
 Wait a second — is this really what happens with stocks though?
 The company’s management would have you believe this, but unlike the financiers of the fancy trade ships of old, investors tend to profit.

 Shareholder activism goes hand in hand with deep value investing.
 Deep value companies are often targeted by activist investors because of their dirt cheap prices and untapped value from the underlying fundamentals.